-- 1. Jewelry.
+1. Jewelry.
 No jewelry is allowed.
-This includes rings, earrings of any kind, bracelets, necklaces, etc. - 2.
-Hair.
-All long hair (below the collar) will be worn up to provide a uniform appearance (this includes males and females).
-Hair should be put up prior to arrival at school for football games or competitions. - 3.
-Nail Polish.
+This includes rings, earrings of any kind, bracelets, necklaces, etc.

+2. Hair.
+All long hair that falls below will be worn up to provide a uniform appearance (this includes males and females).
+Hair should be put up prior to arrival at school for football games or competitions.

+- 3. Nail Polish.
 No fingernail polish is allowed. - 4.
 Uniform Storage.
 The marching band uniform must be kept at school. - For football games, students will take their uniforms to Bailey Field and dress there.
 All students will return to GHS and leave their uniforms at the school, unless they have permission from the Band Directors with a written note from the parent requesting they not ride back on the bus.
 In this case, and in this case only, the student is to give their uniform to the chaperone on their bus so it can be put back in the uniform closet.
 It is not to be taken home. - For competitions, students will usually wear the bibbers on the bus and carry the remaining uniform items in the uniform bag (hats in the hat box) to the competition.
 After the competition, students will remove their uniform and leave it at the school prior to going home. - For every performance (football and competition), students wear their band T-shirt and athletic shorts beneath their uniform.
 No jeans or bulky sweat pants will be worn; thermal underwear is recommended for cold weather.
-This ensures uniformity and proper (i.e., not bulky) fit, prevents street clothes from protruding out from under the uniform (e.g., under the pant legs), and prevents damage to the uniform from snaps, etc. - 5.
-Damage to Uniform.
+This ensures uniformity and proper (i.e., not bulky) fit, prevents street clothes from protruding out from under the uniform (e.g., under the pant legs), and prevents damage to the uniform from snaps, etc.

+5. Damage to Uniform.
 Students are responsible for all damage that occurs to uniforms due to negligence.
 Students will be charged for dry cleaning for excessive stains as a result of carelessness (e.g., spilled food/drink from the concession stand).
 Only hair bands, hair nets, and bobby pins are to be stored with the hat in the hat box.
-Battery members will be provided a white apron to wear between the equipment they carry and their uniform to prevent damage.
 Any damage that occurs must be reported immediately to the Uniform Parents who will assess the damage and determine what can be done to repair it.
-Students will be charged the replacement cost for any uniform damaged beyond repair. - 6.
-Cleaning.
-There will be at least two uniform cleanings provided by the band.
-The cleanings will occur once during and again at the conclusion of the marching season (prior to reissue in the fall for the next season). - 7.
-Alterations.
-Necessary uniform alterations will be made by the Uniform Committee. - 8.
-Marching Uniform Fee.
+Students will be charged the replacement cost for any uniform damaged beyond repair.

+6. Cleaning.
+Marching uniforms will be cleaned at the conclusion of the marching season, prior to the reissue in the fall for the next season.
+The need for additional cleanings during the marching season will be determine on a season-by-season basis.

+7. Alterations.
+Necessary uniform alterations will be made by the Uniform Committee.

+8. Marching Uniform Fee.
 York County School Division assesses an annual \$15 band uniform fee at the beginning of the school year.
 This fee is used to offset the cost of dry-cleaning the marching uniforms due to normal use.

 9. Lost/Damaged Uniform/Uniform Parts.
-Students will be charged the replacement cost for any lost or damaged uniform items (hat, jacket, bibbers, gauntlets, socks, gloves, and/or the uniform bag).
+Students will be charged the replacement cost for any lost or damaged uniform items (hat, jacket, bibbers, gauntlets, socks, and/or the uniform bag).